DoTheEvo/selfhosted-apps-docker/README.md

 Second, there are two main uses.

-* A developer who daily works on an app and docker eases everything about it, from testing to deployment
+* A developer who daily works on an apps and docker eases everything about it, from setting up enviroment, to testing and deployment.
-* A self-hosting / devops approach, where you just want to get a service running
+* A hosting approach, where you are not that concerned with detials of what and how works in the container that is prepared for you by developers, you just want it running

 This whole repo is obviously about the second use.
 So be careful that you wont spend time on resources used to educate developers.
-I mean if you get through that you will know docker better.
-But theres always the danger that after sinking 4 hours learning, one still cant get plain nginx web server up and working.
+Sure, if you get through that you will know docker better, but theres always the danger that after sinking 4 hours "learning", one still cant get plain nginx web server up and working and loses motivation.<br>
-And my personal preference in learning is getting something up as fast as possible and then tinker with it and try to understand it.
+And my personal preference in learning is getting something up as fast as possible and then tinker with it and try to understand how it works.

-So to solve this, when googling for guides, look for **docker compose** rather than just **docker** tutorials and notice if they are talking fundamentals or deployment.
+So when googling for guides, look for **docker compose** rather than just **docker** tutorials and notice if they are talking some core fundamentals or deployment.

 * [This](https://youtu.be/DM65_JyGxCo) one is pretty good.
 That entire channel